FBI's Comey Says Russia Also 'Harvested' Data From Republicans

 Committee Chairman Richard Burr observed that neither Podesta nor the Democratic National Committee provided the FBI with the compromised devices so that investigators could examine them, and Arkansas Sen. Tom Cotton said he thought it was clear Hillary Clinton had lost because she ran a bad campaign, not because of Russian meddling.

 The Democrats on the panel, meanwhile, objected to what they perceived as more unfairness from Comey and the FBI.
-Ron Wyden of Oregon, Kamala Harris of California and Angus King of Maine, an Independent who caucuses with the Democrats, called on Comey to disclose publicly whether the FBI has investigated any connections between Trump's camp and Russia.
+Ron Wyden of Oregon, Kamala Harris of California and Angus King of Maine, an independent who caucuses with the Democrats, called on Comey to disclose publicly whether the FBI has investigated any connections between Trump's camp and Russia.

 Comey said the FBI never comments publicly on open investigations.
-That angered the Democrats, given Comey disclosed to Congress that the bureau had reopened an investigation into Clinton days before the November election.
+That angered the Democrats, given Comey's disclosure to Congress that the bureau had reopened an investigation into Clinton days before the November election.
 Wyden pressed Comey to release what the FBI has investigated ahead of Trump's Jan.
 20 inauguration.
 Harris and King echoed that call — but Comey responded each time that it was against the FBI's policy.

-"The irony of your making that statement here I cannot avoid — but we'll move on," King said.
+"The irony of your making that statement here I cannot avoid — but I'll move on," King said.